TrelisResearch/ai-crush/sheets/README.md

 # Google Forms Processor

+>![TIP]
+>Make sure to use an oauth access approach to building this.
+Make sure you create the spreadsheet in the correct organisation.

 This tool processes responses from a Google Form, creates markdown files for reviewing and adding comments, and generates formatted emails based on your feedback.

 ## Setup